-Our Maths Flow Chart outlines key aspects of maths teaching and learning in KS1 and KS2 at Aspin Park Academy.
+Our maths flow chart outlines key aspects of maths teaching and learning in KS1 and KS2 at Aspin Park Academy.

-Our maths progression document.
+Our maths calculation policy

 Maths at Aspin Park Academy equips pupils with a uniquely powerful set of tools to understand and change the world.
 These tools include logical reasoning, problem solving skills and the ability to think in abstract ways.
 It is important in everyday life, allowing us to make sense of the world around us, being able to count, calculate and measure and understand time, money and shape.

 The Primary Curriculum (2014) highlights the importance of integrating using and applying of maths through the subject itself and other curriculum areas.
-It is therefore important that some Mathematics will be taught outside of the Maths session.
+It is therefore important that some Mathematics will be taught outside of the maths session.